Aftaab99/ProctorialSystemBackend/README.md

 Departments route is at `http://localhost:5000/admin/department`.

 All html files need to placed inside the `templates` direcctory.
 All JS in `static/js`.
 Check out some of the HTML files for how to link the JS files.

+## Git commands
+From inside the clone of your forked directory, run this in your clone before making changes

+    git checkout development

+Then push your changes

+    git add .
+    git commit -m 'What changes you made' git push origin development

+Then headover to your forked repo on Github, click new pull request and create new pull request.